 “The Silver Top Headframe appears to be in danger of total collapse.
 We observed signs of foundation settlement and several failed or significantly deteriorated wood members.
 The majority of connections between timber members are lost or severely weakened.
 We recommended shoring the overall structure immediately and performing repair work soon after.
 If shoring and repairs cannot be performed immediately, the structure should be carefully dismantled and stored in a protective environment to prevent further damage until such time when repairs are performed.”

-We are in crisis mode when it comes to restoring the Silver Top mine headframe.
-This is not just a simple preservation project, and it requires immediate attention.
 How can you help?
 By monetary contributions, purchasing a memorial brick, becoming a member of the Tonopah Historic Mining Park Foundation, and passing the word on to others.